 Bleu charrette is a pigment preparation created by Ocres de France in 2019.

-is a synthetic pigment without any danger for health or the environment.
-Is is composed of 97% of natural ingredients.
+This pigment is a synthetic pigment, without any danger for health or the environment.
+It is composed of 97% of natural ingredients.

 Pigment made by Ocres de France